muhammedjamsheer/Javascript/Basics.md

   ```

 * Variables defined with let must be Declared before use.
-* Variables defined with let have Block Scope.
   Variables declared inside a { } block cannot be accessed from outside the block:
  ```javascript
  {